 Income statistics are a useful way to measure economic trends in a country.
 They allow you to compare your income to that of other people in your area and across Canada.
 But more importantly, policymakers use income data to determine where they need to distribute economic air or identify areas where legislation needs improving.
 Income data can also be useful for investors, entrepreneurs, and business owners.

-In this article, we have collated information on income in Canada, including statistics sucs as median household income, average salaries, and hourly wages.
+In this article, we have collated information on income in Canada, including statistics such as median household income, average salaries, and hourly wages.

 Income Statistics for Canadians

-• Alberta has the highest median household income among the provinces.
+• Quebec has the highest median household income among the provinces.
 However, statistics show that Nunavut has the highest median income in the country.

 • Average salaries are the highest in the three territories.

-• 15% of elderly Canadians live in poverty.
+• Over 15% of elderly Canadians live in poverty.

-• Yukon has the highest hourly minimum wage at $16.77.
+• Nunavut has the highest hourly minimum wage at $19.00.

 • Workers from First Nations earn less than non-indigenous workers.